sanjivsingh/distributed_transactions/uber_driver_riders_match_app/ReadMe.md

 	- Only the first successful transaction assigns the RideID to the DriverID.
 - **Confirmation/Rejection**:
 	- `Winner`: MS updates the `Redis DB` and update DB from drive_id assignment to rider_id and response `202 ACCEPTED <RideID>` to WGS.
-	- `Losers`: MS finds the other drivers who were offered the ride and reponse `409 CONFLICT` to WGS.
+	- `Losers`: MS finds the other drivers who were offered the ride and response `409 CONFLICT` to WGS.
 - **Final Delivery**: The WGS consumes these final messages and pushes the confirmation/rejection over the WebSocket connections.